-Bars in St. Paul can also stay open until 2 a.m. every day of the week.
 Closing time in bars in the rest of the state of Minneapolis varies according to the county.
-During Super Bowl, earlier in 2018, there was a test-run of allowing a select list of bars in Minneapolis to stay open until 4 a.m., but no laws have been changed as of yet.
+During the Super Bowl in 2018, there was a test-run allowing a select list of bars in Minneapolis to stay open until 4 a.m., but no laws have been changed as of yet.

-Some of the favorite late-night bars in the Minneapolis-St. Paul area includes:
+Some of the most popular late-night bars in the Minneapolis-St. Paul area includes:

 Blue Door Pub in St. Paul: The Blue Door Pub us a laid-back place for stuffed burgers (try their version of the Juicy Lucy, the Blucy) soups, salads, and other bar fares.
 They serve craft beer and wine and are open until 1 a.m. every day.